python/cpython/Doc/library/operator.rst

       useful than it otherwise might be.

-.. function:: isSequenceType(o)
+.. function:: isSequenceType(obj)

-   Returns true if the object *o* supports the sequence protocol.
+   Returns true if the object *obj* supports the sequence protocol.
 This returns true for all objects which define sequence methods in C, and for all instance objects defining :meth:`__getitem__`.